State's deaths rise by 122 after 79 day before; new cases back above 10K with 11,541

 Worldwide

-The U.S. represented 23.6 percent of the 12,704 deaths, behind the mark of 12,914 Thursday, and 19.0 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 25.9 percent of the record 13,446 deaths, surpassing the mark of 12,949 Thursday, and 19.0 percent of the world total though its population is only 4.3 percent of the global total.

 Scripps Only Content 2020